Collision Risk Estimation via Loss Prediction in End-to-End Autonomous Driving: Experiments

-\parsection{Qualitative Examples} We present qualitative examples for true positive and false negative predictions in \cref{fig:tp1} and \cref{fig:fn1} respectively.
-In the left of \cref{fig:fn1}, the BEV display reveals that the UniAD model fails to detect the bus (the huge grey rectangular without blue box indicated the wrong detection result) in front of the ego vehicle.
-Consequently, the motion query lacks information about the bus, leading CATPlan to misclassify the scenario.
-This suggests that the accuracy of the perception modules in the AD model directly influences the predictive capability of CATPlan.
+\parsection{Qualitative Results} We present qualitative results for true positive and false negative predictions in Fig.~\ref{fig:tp1} and Fig.~\ref{fig:fn1}, respectively.
+On the left of Fig.~\ref{fig:fn1}, the BEV display reveals that the UniAD model fails to detect the bus (the huge grey rectangular without a blue box indicates the wrong detection result) in front of the ego vehicle.
+Consequently, the motion token lacks information about the bus, leading RiskMonitor to misclassify the scenario.
+This suggests that the accuracy of the perception modules in the AD model directly influences the predictive capability of RiskMonitor.

-In contrast, in the True Positive (TP) example shown in Figure \ref{fig:tp1}, UniAD provides more accurate coordinate estimations for a nearby object (indicated by the purple box), allowing CATPlan to correctly predict the collision.
-Interestingly, the plan from UniAD is still going straight even if there is a detected agent coming from the side.
+In contrast, in the True Positive (TP) example shown in Fig. \ref{fig:tp1}, UniAD provides more accurate coordinate estimations for a nearby object (indicated by the purple box), allowing RiskMonitor to correctly predict the collision.
+Interestingly, the plan from UniAD is still going straight even if there is a detected road user coming from the side.
 This highlights the necessity of having collision prediction when deploying end-to-end planners for AD.
 This further underscores the importance of reliable perception in downstream collision forecasting, as inaccuracies in detected objects or predicted motions can propagate errors into higher-level decision-making models.
-These findings highlight the necessity of improving perception quality in end-to-end AD systems, as perception errors can significantly degrade downstream collision prediction.